Majklovitch/Majklovitch/README.md

 Hey y'all!
 I'm Majklovitch, a small web designer and developer.

+---
-🇨🇿 Based in Czechia!
+🇨🇿 Based in Czechia!\
-🖥️ Studying computer science atm..
+🖥️ Studying computer science atm..\
-🌐 Big fan of web technologies
+🌐 Big fan of web technologies\
-☕ Beginner in Java
+☕ Beginner in Java\
+🍮 Currently working in Puding Studio